ealva-com/ealvatag/README.md

     You should have received a copy of the GNU Lesser General Public License along with eAlvaTag.
 If not, see <http://www.gnu.org/licenses/>.

+ Some files copyright by the original authors (see file headers)

 History
 -------